Random Marked Sets: Introduction

 1. Any characteristic, such as the covariance function or the variogram, has to be understood as a conditional quantity given measurements can be taken at certain locations.

 2. In general, neither the covariance function is positive definite nor the variogram is conditionally negative definite.

-Since Gaussian random fields are rather popular, a bigger part of this paper deals with the following model: the sealevel is at 0 and the altitude is given by some (smooth) stationary Gaussian random field $Z$ with mean $-t$ and variance $1$.
-Then we face the following oddities when inference is based on measurements above sealevel only:
+Since Gaussian random fields are rather popular, a bigger part of this paper deals with the following hypothetical model: the sea level is at 0 and the altitude is given by some (smooth) stationary Gaussian random field $Z$ with mean $-t$ and variance $1$.
+Then we face the following oddities when inference is based on measurements above sea level only:

 1. The theoretical variogram is not conditionally negative definite, in general.